 Feedback should not be merely corrective.
 Always acknowledge when the student is making an effort and what the student is doing well so that they continue with those behaviors.
-Make sure you maintain a positive tone throughout your writing.
 Read (and reread) your comments to assure that a positive tone is maintained, even if the nature of your feedback may be primarily corrective.